openeemeter/caltrack/docs/savings-calculations/v1.0/monthly/README.md

 All qualifying post-intervention models are compared to each other and among qualifying models, the model with the maximum adjusted R-squared will be selected for second-stage savings estimation.

-#### 5. Estimate second-stage gross savings quantities based on selected first stage pre- and post-intervention models
+#### 5. Estimate second-stage weather normalized metered energy savings quantities based on selected first stage pre- and post-intervention models

 During the second stage, up to five savings quantities will be estimated for each site that meets the minimum data sufficiency criteria for that savings statistic.

-Cumulative gross savings over entire performance period Year one annualized actual gross savings in the the reporting (post-intervention) period Year two annualized actual gross savings in the the reporting (post-intervention) period Year one annualized gross savings in the normal year Year two annualized gross savings in the normal year
+Cumulative weather normalized metered energy savings over entire performance period Year one annualized actual weather normalized metered energy savings in the the reporting (post-intervention) period Year two annualized actual weather normalized metered energy savings in the the reporting (post-intervention) period Year one annualized weather normalized metered energy savings in the normal year Year two annualized weather normalized metered energy savings in the normal year

 These site-level second stage quantities are calculated as follows:

-#### Cumulative gross savings over entire performance period (site-level)
+#### Cumulative weather normalized metered energy savings over entire performance period (site-level)

 1. Compute `predicted_baseline_use` for each complete billing period after `work_end_date` using parameter estimates from the stage one model from the pre-intervention (baseline) period model and the associated average degree days for each month in the post-intervention (reporting) period, ensuring that the same degree day values calculated for stage one model fits are use in stage two estimation.